lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * W (window): The W field is optional.
 It is only present if windowing is used.

   This field carries the same value for all SCHC F/R messages pertaining to the same window, and it is incremented for the next window.
-The value of W is initialised to 0 for each new SCHC Packet fragmented under the same F/R mode and Rule Id.
+The value of W is initialised to 0 for each new SCHC Packet fragmented under the same F/R mode and Rule ID.

-  The presence of W and its size (called M, in bits) is defined for each F/R mode and Rule Id.
+  The presence of W and its size (called M, in bits) is defined for each F/R mode and Rule ID.

 * Message Integrity Check (MIC).
   This field is optional.
 If present, it only appears in the All-1 SCHC Fragments and in the All-1 ACK REQ.